 Metabolon Insight: Untargeted Metabolomics Identify Global and Specific Metabolic Changes Correlated with Higher Bone Mineral Density

 This study focused on 68 elderly women with osteopenia: 32 assigned randomly to supplementation with L. reuteri, and 36 assigned to supplementation with a placebo.
 Serum was collected at baseline and at 3, 6, and 12 months.
-The Metabolon Discovery: Global Panel identified 1232 metabolites, 958 which were compounds of known identity.
+The Metabolon Global Discovery Panel identified 1,232 metabolites, 958 which were compounds of known identity.
 The researchers found that there was almost no difference in metabolite levels in the group treated with L. reuteri over the different time points, indicating low metabolic variation.
 In the placebo group however, there were noticeable differences over the different time points, indicating higher metabolic variation.
 97 metabolites were identified that were different between the L. reuteri and the placebo group at any one time point.
 A number of these metabolites are known to be associated with amino acid, peptide, and lipid metabolism.
-Two metabolites were significantly different at all 3 time points—butyrylcarnitine (C4) and 1-methyl-4-imidazoleacetate, both of which are involved in amino acid metabolism.
+Two metabolites were significantly different at all three time points—butyrylcarnitine (C4) and 1-methyl-4-imidazoleacetate, both of which are involved in amino acid metabolism.
 A handful of identified metabolites were correlated to patients volumetric BMD (vBMD) at both baseline and after 12 months.
 The only metabolite that was positively correlated with vBMD at both timepoints was isovalerylcarnitine (C5), another molecule involved in amino acid metabolism.

 The Solution: Amino Acid and Steroid Hormone Metabolism Play a Key Role in Stimulating Bone Metabolism